shrimphead/KVG/sites/all/modules/filefield_sources/README.txt

 2) Enable the module within your Drupal site.

 3) Add or configure an existing file or image field.
-To configure a typical node field, visit Administer -> Content management -> Content types and click "manage fields" on a type you'd like to modify.
+To configure a typical node field, visit Admin -> Structure -> Content types and click "manage fields" on a type you'd like to modify.
 Add a new file field or edit an existing one.

    While editing the file or image field, you'll have new options available under a "File sources" fieldset.
 You can enable the desired sources for that